SkoolNotes/Taproot/2020HIST201/KBe20hist201Unit1Essay.md

 #source silver trade dbq
 - Doc2: lots of silver was traded through the Philippines
 - Doc3: silver is scarce (economic deflation)
+- Doc4: portuguese trade silver for goods in China, goods for silver in japan

 ## Kennedy Bashing on People
 ### Ming